 Other Limitations.
 On-time applications are given priority for institutional funds.
 Students who submit applications or other required supporting documents after the established deadlines may find that the remaining funding is inadequate for their needs.
 See Section 5.
 What are the Deadlines? for details.
 Dickinson grant assistance is provided to full-time, degree-seeking candidates only.
 Some federal and state programs are available to part-time, matriculated students.
-Continuing Education students are not eligible for financial aid unless they are pursuing teacher certification.
+Continuing Education students are not eligible for financial aid..
 These students may be eligible to borrow money through the Federal Direct Loan program.
 Students with questions about financial aid eligibility are encouraged to discuss their situation with their financial aid counselor.